ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

 <aside class="warning">Information about - this API would be useful to only API clients!!??</aside>

 <u>**Returns**</u><br>
 For api calls to `/users` the data.result\_type is the string "user" and the key data.user is an array of user objects.
 On successful creation of the user, user contains the created user as a single element.
-The returned user object will return an ID that can be used to fetch the full source details when retrieving the user.
+The returned user object will return an ID in it that can be used to fetch the user information using the retrieve user endpoint.

 > Example Response